Close search

 The neighborhoods program are contained within an adaptable mass timber structure that provides thermal comfort for employees while contributing to our ecological footprint.

-BVN Principal Kevin O’Brien is leading the Designing with Country strategy for this project.
-The design seeks to reset the balance between indigenous, colonial and migrant histories.
-And bring a unique First Nations perspective to sustainable design.
+A considered Designing with Country strategy has been applied throughout the project's design and development.
+The design seeks to reset the balance between indigenous, colonial and migrant histories, and bring a unique First Nations perspective to sustainable design.

-The Parcels Shed will be carefully dismantled, refurbished and re-instated in its existing position around the new works.
-All existing detailing will be retained and further enhanced, and the team is working closely with James Ginter from Traditional Restoration Company to ensure the shed is done successfully.
+will be carefully dismantled, refurbished and reinstated in its existing position, integrated with new works.
+All existing detailing will be retained and further enhanced, with the team collaborating alongside experienced consultants to ensure a successful outcome.

 Credits